drake-mer/blog/about.md

 permalink: /me/
 ---

-I am David, I live in France, I currently work as a developer for a Cloud Provider near the city of Paris.
+I am David, I live currently in France, Paris.

-The programming languages I use the most are Haskell and Python, currently I am digging into Ruby and Scala.
-I love programming and this art never cease to amaze me.

-If you are interested in my background, please checkout my [resume][resume]

-My primary field of study is physics and I finished a [PhD][phd-raman] in 2014 about greenhouse gases and spectral properties of such gases.
-The [manuscript][phd-publication] exists only in french, but you can checkout the articles if needed.
+My first field of study was physics and I finished a [PhD][phd-raman] in 2014 about greenhouse gases and their spectral properties.
+You can find the [manuscript online][phd-publication].

+I operated 3 years ago a shift in my professional activity, favoring the path of a software developer.

+I am currrently working as a developer in the Paris area.

+If you are interested in my background, you can checkout my [resume][resume].
+For any work-related query, don't hesitate to send an email to the address below.

+This blog is not aimed as a profesionnal blog strictly speaking, so don't be afraid if you see some random rambling on programming and stuff.
+I am continuously working on improving it but information here and there could still be out of date or irrelevant.

 [resume]: {{site.url}}/resume/cv.pdf
 [phd-raman]: http://www.theses.fr/2014ANGE0004